 Chinese medicine has a starkly different philosophy from western medicine as western medicine often focuses on symptoms and suppresses them with pharmaceuticals.
 This often complicates the illness.
 In emergency cases, this may be necessary as we know that western medicine is by far advanced in emergency medicine and surgical treatments especially when immediate life is threatened.
 For preventative medicine, pain, and chronic illness, when immediate life is not threatened, Chinese medicine is a sophisticated system of healing that penetrates the physical, mental, and spirit levels of a person to not only reach a disease-free state, but ultimately, a state of optimal health manifesting in feelings of overall wellness, restful sleep, feelings of contentment, and a manifestation of joy in work and in relationships.

 After your acupuncturist completes a two hour intake to understand who you are, listens to what your treatment goals are, and evaluates your 12 pulses, the needles are inserted into specific points on the body for your specific need.
 The number of needles depend on your treatment.
-A diagnosis of where you live constitutionally within the five elements is made which directs the treatment plan as it is the root of imbalance.
-When your constitution is treated, many things improve as your system starts to rebalance.
+A diagnosis of where you live within the five elements directs the treatment plan as it is the root cause of imbalance.
+When this causative factor is treated, many things will begin to improve as your system starts to rebalance.